joker-b/botzo/_posts/2003-05-13-Crystallizing-Method.md

 I have the 28, 45, and 90mm Zeiss lenses but use the 28mm 70% of the time and the 45mm 25% of the time.
 When I first had my Canons I used to use an 85mm most of the time, so I've been trying to understand what changed in my tastes to change this.
 I have Canon lenses from 20mm to 200mm, and likewise lean to the wide end.
 The SLRs are definitely better for long lenses, the 135 f/2 Canon is a terrific portrait lens but heavy and hard to focus quickly.

 I have a Sunpak 555 "potato masher" strobe with TTL metering for the Contax, but have recently used a tiny un-dedicated Metz more often.
 The Sunpak is very bright, which can be a good thing outdoors (even in daylight).
 I really wish I could find a slick wireless package for the Contax.
 I have Canon's 550EX with the wireless controller for EOS, and it's really excellent for the digicam &#151; small and very flexible.
 It's great to be able to just put a strobe in a carefully-chosen corner and subsequently forget about it while working.

+## After the Click, the Slosh and Scan

 I keep written records of all my shooting.
 Sometimes when I'm shooting rapidly I screw up, but generally I have an exposure log for every roll.
 The rolls are indexed by date, and easily identified when processing because I keep recycling the cartridges.
 Each little can has a different ID written on it, so I can quickly figure of that undeveloped roll "FF" corresponds to roll "May03b."
 I keep my records using a Palm PDA program called <a href="http://www.home.eznet.net/~rlmsmw/gpx_overview.htm">Go-Pix.</a> I like it because it's flexible &#151; you can be very detailed per-exposure or very loose per-roll or per-session.